pavelone/fhirplace/README.md

 to FHIRBase with pgAdmin, actions in other clients are similar.

 Run pgAdmin and click <kbd>File -> Add server...</kbd> menu.
-Enter following connection paremeters in dialog window:
+Enter the following connection parameters in the dialog window:

 Parameter | Value
 ----------|----------